mocobeta/embcli/packages/embcli-llamacpp/README.md

 ### Document Indexing and Search

-You can use the `emb` command to index documents and perform semantic search. `emb` uses [`chroma`](https://github.com/chroma-core/chroma) for the default vector database.
+You can use the `emb` command to index documents and perform search by an image. `emb` uses [`LanceDB`](https://github.com/lancedb/lancedb) for the default vector database.

 ```bash
 # index example documents in the current directory.